JamesKBowler/fxcollect/README.md

 If you need assistance setting this up or find any bugs, please report using the Issue section.

 ### TODO:
-1. Improve logging
+1. Add logging
-2. Add auto offer removal to the fxscout
+2. Make faster!

 # License Terms